 How should I choose a size of trail running shoes?

-If you already own a pair of running shoes or other athletic shoes, you can start with trying the same size that works for you there, particularly if you’re staying with the same brand.
+If you already own a pair of running shoes or other athletic shoes, you can start by trying the size that works for you there, particularly if you’re staying with the same brand.
 Historically, I would have counseled to go a half size up with some of the prominent European brands like Salomon, La Sportiva, and inov-8, but that’s becoming less of an issue these days, especially with brands giving excellent guidance as to the relative fits of particular models.

 In general, once you try on a pair of trail shoes, you’ll want roughly a thumb’s width between the end of your longest toe and the end of your shoe.
-Much less and you could end up with blisters under your toenails as well as more chance of injuring a toe when you kick an obstacle.
+Much less, and you could end up with blisters under your toenails as well as more chance of injuring a toe when you kick an obstacle.

 Should I size up in trail running shoes?

 Perhaps back in the day, a person might go a half size up in trail running shoes, as some brands had only “precise” fits that were great when running fast on trails or navigating technical trails but less forgiving in more relaxed trail running situations.
-Now, almost ever brand offers trail shoe in a variety of fits, so you can choose more accommodating models rather than moving up half a size.
+Now, almost every brand offers trail shoes in various fits, so you can choose more accommodating models rather than moving up half a size.

-Although it’s become increasingly rare with the proliferation of trail shoes with more accommodating fits, occasionally an ultrarunner may pack a pair of trail shoes that’s a half size up for events of half a day or longer, although such shoes are rarely used.
+Although it’s become increasingly rare with the proliferation of trail shoes with more accommodating fits, occasionally, an ultrarunner may pack a pair of trail shoes that’s a half size up for events of half a day or longer, although such shoes are rarely used.

-How should trail shoes fit?
+How should trail running shoes fit?

-Aside from choosing the correct length as described above, you’ll want to make sure you can get a snug fit across the midfoot, from the front of the ankle to just behind your toes.
-This midfoot lockdown or metatarsal lockdown is important for keeping your foot firmly atop the outsole while making any lateral motions navigating the trail as well as when climbing and descending steep sections of trail.
-Folks also have heels with varying volumes, so once you have your midfoot locked down you’ll want to see that your heel doesn’t move too much side to side or up and down relative to the shoe.
-Finally, there’s the toe box.
-Some people always prefer generous toe boxes like those found in Altra and Topo models, while others prefer a more moderate toe box.
-This is a matter of personal feel and preference.
-Some shoes, particularly specialist shoes meant for shorter distance racing, very technical terrain, or very steep conditions, may have a more “precise” fit in the toe box, but you still don’t want your toes smashed together.
+Aside from choosing the correct length as described above, you’ll want to ensure you can get a snug fit across the midfoot, from the front of the ankle to just behind your toes.
+This midfoot lockdown, or metatarsal lockdown, is important for keeping your foot firmly atop the outsole while making any lateral motions navigating the trail and when climbing and descending steep sections of trail.

-What heel-to-toe drop should I choose?
+What heel-to-toe drop should I choose for running shoes?

-Folks with a longer history of running in traditional running shoes might want to stick to trail shoes with higher 8- to-12mm drops or, at most, very gradually transition down to lower-drop shoes if desired.
-These days, the majority of trail shoes come with moderate drops of 4-to-8mm, which seem to work for a wide range of runners.
+Folks with a longer history of running in traditional running shoes might want to stick to trail shoes with higher 8- to 12-millimeter drop like found in the Salomon Speedcross 6 or Brooks Cascadia 17, or, at most, very gradually transition down to lower-drop shoes if desired.
+These days, most trail shoes come with moderate drops of 4 to 8 millimeters, like the Saucony Peregrine 13, Nike Pegasus Trail 4, and Brooks Catamount 2, which seem to work for a wide range of runners.

 It’s worth noting the small but growing number of trail shoes’ thick, highly rockered midsoles can negate much of the meaning and utility of heel-to-toe drop numbers.